nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/d861qfvnreg.md

 ```
-from numpy import sin, cos
+from numpy import sin, cos,
 ```